h2oai/tutorials/Driverless AI/build-your-own-custom-recipe-tutorial/build-your-own-custom-recipe-tutorial.md

 In the next three tasks, we will be building three simple recipes, a transformer, a scorer, and a model.
 It is assumed that you have downloaded the [Driverless AI Recipes Repository rel 1.8.7](https://github.com/h2oai/driverlessai-recipes/tree/rel-1.8.7) and that you have access to the examples and recipe templates.

+**Note**: The recipes that you will find in the "Driverless AI Recipes Repository rel 1.8.7," will  be slightly different to the ones being reference in this tutorial.
+If you decide to build the recipes using the code from this tutorial or the code found on the repository you should be able to still run the various experiments.

 ### Deeper Dive and Resources